-Once you create enough income streams, you can travel, work, or fish all day while money comes to you.
-Your tenants are working the daily grind to pay your monthly bills for you.
+Once you create enough passive income streams, you can travel, work, or fish all day while money comes to you.
+Your tenants are working to pay your bills for you.

-Option One – Buy your home, live in it for a few years and then when you move out, you rent it and buy your next home.
+First Option – Buy your new home, live in it for a few years and then when you move out, you rent it and buy your next new home.

-Option Two – Buy your home and rent out the extra rooms to your friends so that they cover all your monthly expenses.
+Second Option – Buy your first home and rent out the extra rooms to your friends so that they cover all your monthly expenses.